Skip to main content

 Maybe.
 We have had opportunities for groups to volunteer before; although sparingly.
 We would be happy to talk to you about any available opportunities, please contact Joel Henderson by email at joel.henderson@slo.oregon.gov.

 Yes, we have at least one ongoing remote volunteer opportunity at all times for folks looking to help out from the comfort of their own home.
-Opportunities may be added as need is expressed from other divisions so please check back frequently.
+More opportunities may be added as need, so please check back frequently.